 Slide onto the silver rod and tighten with the black knob below to hold the desired position.
+It only goes on the very end of the silver rod.

-Sony Remote
+Remote

-See a picture of the Sony remote with mounting arm below.
+See a picture of the remote with mounting arm below.

 To install, line up the groove in the back of the remote to the arm, and snap into place.